cschirf/gdi-intro-databases-postgres/README.md

 This eight hour course runs on Saturday and Sunday:

 * Class 1 - Intro to Data Modeling
-* Class 2 - Intro to SQL, Reading Data
+* Class 2 - Intro to SQL, Retrieving Data
-* Class 3 - Creating, Reading and Updating Tables
+* Class 3 - Intermediate SQL, Joins, & DML
-* Class 4 - Joins and Advanced Topics
+* Class 4 - DDL & Advanced Topics

 Please bring a laptop you feel comfortable using.